hindu-comm/weblogs/manasataramgini/2017/07/2017-07-03_leaves-from-the-scrapbook-2.md

 Even heaven and earth bow to him;
 indeed, the mountains fear of his fury.
 The soma-drinker who is praised as Vajrabāhu,
-he who has the Vajra in is hand, he, O folks, is Indra\!
+he who has the Vajra in is hand, he, O folks, is Indra!

 Indrasena said that he was still thinking about the rudrāsveśa we had witnessed and wondered about its general significance.
 I told him that